-An ambulatory phlebectomy, also called a microphlebectomy or stab phlebectomy, is an outpatient procedure performed to remove spider and varicose veins through small, slit-like incisions in the skin.
-When varicose veins near the surface of the skin are too large to treat with sclerotherapy and too small to treat with laser ablation, microphlebectomy is the preferred treatment.
-Since veins are extremely collapsible, even the largest affected veins can often be removed through tiny incisions using the ambulatory phlebectomy procedure.
-This minimally invasive treatment does not require sutures or general anesthesia and can easily be performed in the doctor’s office with minimal downtime.
-Ambulatory phlebectomy involves less pain and fewer risks than traditional surgical treatment.
+An ambulatory phlebectomy also called a microphlebectomy or stab phlebectomy, is an outpatient procedure.
+We perform this procedure to remove spider and varicose veins through small, slit-like incisions in the skin.
+If varicose veins near the surface of the skin are too large to treat with sclerotherapy and too small to treat with laser ablation, microphlebectomy is the preferred treatment.